Preface:

 3.2 Power restrictions

 The same speed and torque restriction as in motor selection apply to motors used as generators.
-Respect the continuous operation range of the motor-generator.
+Respect the continuous operation range of the motor used as a generator.

 Torque and speed limitations